PiotrWald/Invoices/README.md

 # Simple invoice system Rails app

-The task is to prepare simple bookshop invoicing system from scratch.
+The task is to prepare simple bookshop invoicing system.
+You can use provided template, places with missing code are marked with comments `# XXX`.
+You can also provide complete solution by creating project from scratch.

 ___